wfx/teg/HACKING.rst

 can use the list in the file `docker/debian`

 When you have the requirements, you can run ``./build`` in the root directory.

+.. warning:: This script always erases the build directory first.

 This script

 * creates the autotools build infrastructure